Why I Choose Delphi?

-Before that, all my programs were programmed in Z80 assembler, like my own 1000 byte Disk-Operating-System - FL-DOS from 1986.
+Before that, all my programs were programmed in Z80 assemblers, like my own 1000 byte Disk-Operating-System - FL-DOS from 1986.

-To keep necessary procedures together, I collected procedures in “one” Pas File called Runtime.pas.
+To keep the necessary procedures together, I collected procedures in “one” Pas File called Runtime.pas.

-“Yes”, this unit is still alive today, but called Basis.pas and wBasis.pas for Windows-Stuff.
-I collected million lines of source-code and unites over the years.
+“Yes”, this unit is still alive today but called Basis.pas and wBasis.pas for Windows-Stuff.
+I collected a million lines of source-code and unites over the years.
 Some have changed but many are still in use.

 Starting with e.g. C# would take me month or years to reproduce my “runtime” core procedures.

 That is the practical side.
-Beside this, for me, a compiler has to produce an exe…
+Besides this, for me, a compiler has to produce an exe…